MrAhile/K8s-CKA/1-Cluster/kubeadm-upgrade.md

 1. Check the version of your cluster

 ```
-k get no
+kubectl get no
 NAME      STATUS   ROLES                  AGE   VERSION
-master    Ready    control-plane,master   32m   v1.22.7
+master    Ready    control-plane,master   32m   v1.24.7
-worker1   Ready    <none>                 23m   v1.22.7
+worker1   Ready    <none>                 23m   v1.24.7
-worker2   Ready    <none>                 18m   v1.22.7
+worker2   Ready    <none>                 18m   v1.24.7
 ```

 Note: in this exercise, we consider a 3 nodes kubeadm cluster (1 master and 2 worker nodes), you'll need to adapt the procedure a little bit if your cluster has a different composition

 2. Upgrade the master node

-Check the latest version of kubeadm
+Run a shell on the master node and check the latest version of kubeadm

 ```
 sudo apt update && sudo apt-cache policy kubeadm
 ```

-The output below specify that we should upgrade the cluster from 1.22.7 to 1.23.5:
+The output below specify that we should upgrade the cluster from 1.24.7 to 1.25.3:
 ```
 kubeadm:
-  Installed: 1.22.7-00
+  Installed: 1.24.7-00
-  Candidate: 1.23.5-00
+  Candidate: 1.25.3-00
 ...
 ```

 First upgrade kubeadm

 ```
+VERSION=1.25.3-00
 sudo apt-mark unhold kubeadm && \
 sudo apt-get update && \
-sudo apt-get install -y kubeadm=1.23.5-00 && \
+sudo apt-get install -y kubeadm=$VERSION && \
 sudo apt-mark hold kubeadm
 ```